What is OCR?

 A Guide to Understanding and Using Optical Character Recognition

 Optical Character Recognition, or OCR, may sound complex, but it is a simple and powerful technology.
-Imagine you have a stack of printed documents and want them in digital form so you can easily search, edit, or store them.
-That is where OCR helps, transforming printed characters into machine-readable text.
+Imagine you have a stack of printed documents and want them in digital form so you can search, edit, or store them easily.
+That is where OCR helps, turning printed characters into machine-readable text.

 Definition of OCR

 At its core, OCR is a technology that converts different types of documents, such as scanned paper documents, PDFs, or images captured by a digital camera, into editable and searchable data.
-This is done with software that interprets and "reads" the characters in the document, turning them into digital text.
+This is done with software that interprets and "reads" the characters in the document and turns them into digital text.

 Brief History of OCR

-The development of OCR began in the early 20th century with attempts to assist the visually impaired.
-The technology advanced with the rise of computers in the 1950s and 1960s, evolving from simple character reading to the complex pattern recognition systems we use today.
+OCR began in the early 20th century with efforts to assist the visually impaired.
+The technology advanced with computers in the 1950s and 1960s, evolving from simple character reading to the pattern recognition systems we use today.
 Over the decades, OCR has become a key part of document management systems worldwide, growing more accurate and efficient.

 How Does OCR Work?